iotdomain/iotdomain-standard/iotdomain-standard.md

 Publishers:

 1. Publish their own verified identity
+2. Publish their runtime status using LWT if available
-2. Handle updates to their own security keys and certificates
+3. Handle updates to their own security keys and certificates
-3. Publish node discovery information
+4. Publish node discovery information
-4. Publish node input and output discovery information
+5. Publish node input and output discovery information
-5. Publish node output values
+6. Publish node output values
-6. Handling requests to update node inputs
+7. Handling requests to update node inputs
-7. Handle updates to node configurations
+8. Handle updates to node configurations

 These tasks are discussed in more detail in following sections.